 High-tech in the end develops the argument that an infrastructure of high-tech recycling has been established over the last three decades.
 You have to look at this infrastructure if you want to understand how waste is handled.
 By examining the everyday work on and with the high-tech infrastructure, taking into account its history, one gains a new view of social structures and dynamics.

-What is important is that high-tech ultimately thinks globally in terms of e-waste.
-The assessment and processing of e-waste crosses borders, and special methods are needed to analyse this in a book.
+What is essential is that high-tech ultimately thinks globally in terms of e-waste.
+The assessment and processing of e-waste cross borders, and unique methods are needed to analyse this in a book.
 Qualitative, explorative methods are chosen that allow a deeper understanding of the phenomena.
 And three different locations are discussed and connected with each other.